bondstreet/for-ny/posts/2016-07-25-ruby-beth-buitekant.md

 ---
 ![Corner Grind](https://s3.amazonaws.com/bst-fornyc/Ruby-Beth%20Buitekant%20Corner%20Grind.jpg)
 ## Corner Grind
 Corner Grind is home.
-It's black owned coffee shop.
+It's a black owned coffee shop.
 With coffee shops being a rapid symbol and indicator of gentrification all around New York (but especially in historically black neighborhoods like Bed-Stuy), it's really important to me that I support black-owned businesses.
 Corner Grind is a really easy place to be in and it welcomes a wide range of people.
 Fancy coffee when it’s 90 in Brooklyn and all you need is an iced something? yes.
 But let’s not forget the burgers, salads, breakfast burritos, either: nourishment that tastes incredible.
 All in all, Corner is surprisingly chill for a Brooklyn coffee spot.

 ![Bedford Hall](https://s3.amazonaws.com/bst-fornyc/Ruby-Beth%20Buitekant%20Bedford%20Hall.jpg)
 ## Bedford Hall